Neo-Desktop/Longhorn-TN3270/README.md

-# Longhorn-3270
+# Longhorn-TN3270
-A key generator for an aptly named 3270 terminal emulator
+Generates keys for an aptly named 3270 terminal emulator